The 8 Most Dangerous Reptiles in the World

-The Komodo dragon is almost as feared as it is famous, weighing up to 190 lbs and reaching 3 meters in length.
+The Komodo dragon is almost as feared as it is famous, weighing up to 190 lb and reaching 3 m in length.
 They are the largest species of lizard known today being endemic to the volcanic islands of Indonesia.

 Komodo dragons are predators par excellence and are top of the food chain in their natural habitat.
 Their hunting technique consists of immobilizing their prey with toxins present in their saliva.
 They then use their sharp teeth to then feed.
 The poison is not there to kill their prey, but to incapacitate it and prevent them from escaping.

 The poison has a an anticoagulant and hypotensive action.
 What this means is that the toxins cause the victim's blood to become thinner and leave the body more quickly, while the blood pressure drops and the body ceases function.
 This state of shock prevents escape.
 The effect on blood was, until relatively recently, thought to be due to old food residing in the mouth.
 This food was thought to breed bacteria and result in blood poisoning.

 This means that the Komodo dragon is a particularly dangerous threat.
 However, attacks on humans by Komodo dragons are relatively rare.
 Humans do not usually live in the same food chain and may not see them as desirous.
 However, when they feel threatened or perceive an invader to be in their environment, this giant reptile can attack to guarantee their survival.

 8. Alligator snapping turtle (Macrochelys temminckii)